Nanami-MIO/AI-Robot-baixia/README.md

 # AI-Robot
-This is the project about AI Robot Class
+This is the project of AI Robot Class